tugrulcan/pacs/README.md

+## Project Structure

+This README section outlines the structure of the project, detailing each key directory and its contents.

+### `automation_pac_client`

+- **Purpose**: This directory is dedicated to browser automation codes used for uploading files into Orthanc PACS.
+The primary goal is to populate the PACS with data for development and manual testing purposes.
+- **Contents**: It contains automation scripts developed using Playwright.
+These scripts streamline the operations outlined in the "Filling the PACS with data and using it" section, thereby automating them for efficiency and consistency.

+### `floy`

+- **Purpose**: The `floy` directory is the core of the API implementation.
+It serves as the project's backbone, housing essential components for the application's functionality.
+- **Contents**: This directory encompasses the API implementation details, including Database (DB) models, services, and routers.
+The structure is designed to be scalable and flexible, providing a robust base for project expansion and further development.

+### `pac_client`

+- **Purpose**: This directory originated from the technical challenge code provided in the initial phase of the project.
+It forms a crucial part of the application's foundational code.
+- **Contents**: In this section, the original classes have been renamed and reorganized into separate files.
+Although the changes are minor, they are significant for improving code readability and maintainability.
+The restructuring facilitates easier navigation and understanding of the codebase.

+---
 ## Getting Started

 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.